Sen. Edward Danner - Politician & Civil Rights Activist

 Police brutality against minorities was an all too familiar scene in Omaha and in many larger cities across the United States during the 1960's.

 In the 1960s, many large, urban cities across America were racially tense.
 Omaha was no different—periods of unrest and riots occurred as concern for civil rights increased.
-Senator Edward Danner actively fought to equal the playing field among the races.
+Senator Edward Danner actively fought to equal the playing field between the races.
 He was strongly opposed to police brutality, especially when it involved minorities.

 The first clash between police and teens in Omaha was during the summer of 1966.
 The police officers came upon some African American youths hanging out in front of a grocery store.
 Approximately 60 young African Americans were arrested for unknown reasons.
 In the following days, many protestors demonstrated in North Omaha, only to be silenced by the National Guard on the third night.